-- 1. The philosophy or religion elective requirement can be satisfied by courses with a PHI or REL prefix. - 2.
-Part-time students should consult their faculty advisors regarding appropriate course sequences. - 3.
-Students with good computer skills may seek to satisfy this requirement by CLEP. - 4.
-Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+1. The philosophy or religion elective requirement can be satisfied by courses with a PHI or REL prefix.

+2. Part-time students should consult their faculty advisors regarding appropriate course sequences.

+3. Students with good computer skills may seek to satisfy this requirement by CLEP.

+4. Transfer to Four-Year Colleges and Universities - This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
 Required courses for any major at four-year institutions may vary.